 "I don’t really have a ‘routine’ per see, but I unwind with skincare first, and then I drink either peppermint tea, apple ginger tea or The Beauty Chef’s Sleep Powder (with macadamia milk).
 I usually put my lamp on instead of the main light, and I always mist my pillow with This Works Deep Sleep Spray before bed.
 Once I’m in bed, I take zilch acne tablets (damn hormonal acne) before I check Instagram and message my boyfriend and mum goodnight.
 I wish I could say I don’t check my phone for half an hour before bed, but that’s a straight up lie.

 "I’m not an early sleeper, and I’m not very zen, so my evening ritual probably leaves a lot to be desired!
 I’d say my skincare routine helps me unwind the most.
-After showering, I spend a bit of time moisturising my face and slathering my bod in rosehip oil.
+After showering, I spend a bit of time moisturizing my face and slathering my bod in rosehip oil.
 I’m not sure why, but doing that, even if its only two minutes, always signals my brain that it’s the end of a long day.
 Then, I do a combination of Instagram scrolling and Netflix watching.
 I’m trying to eliminate screens an hour before bed, as I’ve found it helps me go to sleep a lot easier, so I’m increasingly swapping those activities for reading a book."

 "I've been obsessed with sleep and rest as of late, and have been working really hard to increase my knowledge on the topic, so I think my routine is in the process of an update.
-I've always needed a little more sleep than most people—10 hours is ideal for me—so that means needing to be really organised to get to bed on time.
+I've always needed a little more sleep than most people—10 hours is ideal for me—so that means needing to be really organized to get to bed on time.

 "I meal prep on Sundays, which means dinner is ready when I get home.
-I have a shower and use my favourite Aesop body oil and moisturiser as soon as I get out.
+I have a shower and use my favorite Aesop body oil and moisturiser as soon as I get out.
 I try to go slow and proccess the day, so that by dinner I'm focused and present with my husband.

 "We usually end the night with some Netflix, but I also try to do some neck, back and leg stretches, as I've found this really helps to relax my body.
 I also do a few slow yoga body rolls, and practice ten minutes of mindful meditation, as this is a fail-safe way to fall asleep, stat."